marenkhf/persian-hugo/osteopathieKammhoff/content/praxis/_index.en.md

     - images/Osteopathie3-min.jpg
 ---

-### Stuttgart location
+### Location and directions
 <br>

 The practice is located at Kelterstraße 50 in 70199 Stuttgart, Heslach.
-A bus stop can be reached on foot in 5 minutes.
-There are parking spaces in the surrounding streets, which are subject to a charge.
+The bus stop ‘Lerchenrainschule’ with the bus line 41 can be reached on foot in 5 minutes.
+There are car parks in the surrounding streets, these are subject to a charge.
-The cozy practice is located in a building on a hillside and is not barrier-free.
-Outside there are some steps that lead to the building.
-Families with strollers can leave the stroller in the designated parking space on topf of the first staircase.
+The cosy practice is located in a building on a slope and is not barrier-free.
+Outside, there are a few steps leading up to the building.
+Families with pushchairs can leave their pushchairs in the designated pushchair parking area after the first flight of stone steps.
 <br>